zerocracy/zerocracy-mcp-server/README.md

 If you let Zerocracy help manage your product development, you may also enjoy integrating its management advice into your AI agent.
-For example, [Claude Desktop] may become smarter if you connect it with Zerocracy via this [MCP] server.
+For example, [Claude Desktop] becomes smarter when connected to Zerocracy via this [MCP] server.
-Add the following configuration to the `claude-desktop-config.json` file of [Claude Desktop] (the token you can get from [Zerocracy]):
+Add the following configuration to the `claude-desktop-config.json` file of [Claude Desktop] (you can get the token from [Zerocracy]):

 ```json
 {